-If there is an accident it is the duty of a person who witnessed it to complete the book.
+If there is an accident it is the duty of a person who witnessed it to log the details electronically on Medical Tracker.
 All injuries should be seen by a first aider (those wearing green badges).
-The initial person completes the accident report and first aider signs off (with their initials)
+The initial person completes the electronic accident report and first aider generates the email to parents through the electronic system.